mintoolkit/mint/README.md

 ### `DEBUG` COMMAND OPTIONS

+Debug minimal or regular container images running in Docker, Podman, Kubernetes and ContainerD.

-- `--runtime` - Runtime environment type (values: `docker`, `k8s`; defaults to `docker`)
+- `--runtime` - Runtime environment type (values: `docker`, `k8s`, `containerd`, `podman` and a special meta runtime `auto`, which auto-selects the runtime based on the installed runtime; defaults to `auto`)
 - `--debug-image` - Debug image to use for the debug side-car container (default value for this flag is `busybox`).
+If you are using the interactive prompt mode you'll get a drop down list of all preselected debug images.
-- `--list-debug-images` - List possible debug images to use for the debug side-car container (for the `--debug-image` flag).
-This list is a ready to use set of debug images.
+- `--list-debug-images` - Show the built-in list of debug images to use for the debug sidecar container (with the `--debug-image` flag).
 You can use other images too.
+Use this flag by itself (no need to specify the `--target` flag).
 - `--target` - Target container name or ID (this can also be provided as the last param in the command line invocation of the `debug` command).
 Note that the target container must be running.
-You can use the `docker run` command to start the target container (or the kubernetes equivalent).
+If you are using the interactive prompt mode you'll get a drop down list of the currently running containers in the selected runtime.
 - `--namespace` - Namespace to target [k8s runtime] (defaults to `default`)
 - `--pod` - Pod to target [k8s runtime]
 - `--cmd` - (Optional) custom CMD to use for the debug side-car container (alternatively pass custom CMD params after '--').
 - `--entrypoint` - (Optional) custom ENTRYPOINT to use for the debug side-car container.
 - `--terminal` - Attach interactive terminal to the debug container (default: true).
 When the interactive terminal is not enabled the debug container output will be printed out to the screen when the `debug` command exits.
 - `--kubeconfig` - Kubeconfig file location [k8s runtime]
-- `--workdir` - Custom WORKDIR to use for the debug side-car container.
+- `--workdir` - Custom WORKDIR to use for the debug sidecar container.
-- `--env` - Environment variable to add to the debug side-car container.
+- `--env` - Environment variable to add to the debug sidecar container.
+- `--load-target-env-vars` - Load all (container spec) environment variables from the target container into the debug sidecar container (true by default; set it to false if you don't want this behavior).
+- `--mount` - Volume to mount in the debug sidecar container (format: name:path or name:path:ro).
+- `--mount-target-volumes` - Mount all volumes mounted in the target container to the debug sidecar container.
+- `--uid` - UID to use for the debugging sidecar container.
+- `--gid` - GID to use for the debugging sidecar container.
+- `--run-privileged` - Run the debug sidecar as a privileged container (true by default).
+- `--security-context-from-target` - Use the security context params from the target container with the debug sidecar container.
+- `--auto-run-as-non-root` - Auto-adjust the config to run as non-root (true by default; set it to false to disable this behavior).
-- `--run-as-target-shell` - Attach interactive terminal to the debug container and run shell as if it's running in the target container environment.
+- `--run-as-target-shell` - Attach an interactive terminal to the debug container and run shell as if it's running in the target container environment (true by default).
 - `--list-sessions` - List all debug sessions for the selected target (pod and optionally selected container for k8s or container for other runtimes).
 - `--show-session-logs` - Show logs for the selected debug session (using namespace, pod, target container or debug session container name for k8s or debug session container name for other runtimes).
 - `--session` - Debug session container name (used for debug sessoin actions).